Here's January's winner of the PC Gamer Best PC Build contest

-Building a PC is usually a balancing act between a budget and performance.
+Building a PC is usually a balancing act between price and performance.
 There will always be sacrifices made to make sure you’re within your budget.
-Nowadays, thanks to competition from crypto miners and cell phone manufacturers, there is the added challenge of making sure your parts are in stock and available at a reasonable price.
+Nowadays, thanks to competition from bots, crypto miners, and cell phone manufacturers, there is the added challenge of making sure your parts are in stock and available at a reasonable price.
 It can be a bit intimidating picking out components with so many variables and choices, especially if you’re a first time builder.

 Build Name: The Cyber Slasher